 Keep reading to learn more about these two conditions, including tips for identification, risk factors, and different treatment options.

-Psoriasis is an inherited autoimmune disease.
-It can come in many forms and range from mild to severe.
-The disease causes skin cell production to speed up dramatically.
+The most common type of the disease, plaque psoriasis, causes skin cell production to speed up dramatically.
 These cells collect on your skin’s surface and create areas of thickening and irritation.

 - patches of red skin, possibly with silver scales